Namavoor/.github/profile/README.md

 ### License

-Lincenses are different for different repository, thus you can find the linceses in each repository expilicitily.
+Licenses are different for the different repositories, thus you can find the licenses in each repository explicitly.